 Serving the same general purpose as Goodreads (a 5-star rating system, reviews, lists), Letterboxd is aimed at the review of movies instead of books.
 Letterboxd can also connect to Twitter and Facebook, allowing users to view films mentioned by friends.

-Book Finder searches AbeBooks and several other websites to find the best price possible for the book you need.
+Book Finder searches several other websites to find the best price possible for the book you need.
 My experience is that the best results usually come from AbeBooks, but double-checking on BookFinder could save you a few dollars from time to time.

 Book Series In Order, as the title suggests, provides handy lists of books and series based on author name.
 It also lists them by series and provides information about each series as well as the individual books.
 With these features and more, this website is very handy for researching lists of books, reading order, and more.